 With the cloud, you can sync your files and calendar and share data across all your devices.
 All of your files will be encrypted and shareable.
 You don't have to worry about security since all the files are fragmented and encrypted.
 How Internxt protects user data is pretty incredible!

 Slack is an ideal free or open-source app for remote workers that want to operate on a global scale.
 This allows you to manage leads, store contacts, monitor calendar meetings, and simply track customer interactions.
 Thanks to the easy and customizable interface, it also has the best user experience.

 Slack will come in handy if you want to collaborate and communicate with your team.
-This open-source app includes many advanced features such as Member Directory, Messaging, Team Chat, Meeting Management, Video Chat, Video Conferencing, Screen Sharing, Milestone Tracking, Mobile Access, Workflow Management, Third Party Integrations, and SSL Security.
+This open-source app includes many advanced features such as Member Directory, Messaging, Team Chat, Meeting Management, Video Chat, Video Conferencing, Screen Sharing, Milestone Tracking, Mobile Access, Workflow Management, Slack Integrations with Third Party Apps, and SSL Security.

 If you are looking for a virtual notebook app, you can check out Joplin.
 You can create virtual notebooks within Joplin with multiple entries.
 You can create various types of notes, alarms, and reminders, all of which are synced.
 You can also take photos with a mobile app and save those with a note.
 Joplin also allows sharing texts with friends or anyone on the internet.

 Hubstaff is a productivity monitoring tool that provides you with timesheets and reports and helps you gather detailed information.
 Hubstaff gives you a clear picture and improves work efficiency.
-The time tracking and screenshot monitoring features have been helpful for many freelancers and remote workers.
+Time management software is helpful for many freelancers and remote workers.
 If you are not happy with Hubstaff for any reason, you can also look into many available Hubstaff alternatives.